souzaemmanuel/ngrx-project/README.md

 # ngrx-project

-A simple Angular project to learn more about ngrx tec
+A simple Angular project to learn more about ngrx tech